 Day 16: Trek from Samar to kagbeni (2,800m) 6 hrs

 After breakfast at the lodge, you start the trek to Kagbeni today.
-You will pass the villages like Chele, Chhusang and Tangbe before arriving Kagbeni.
-The trail for today mostly descends, but it might be windy on the trail.
+You will pass the villages like Chele, Chhusang, and Tangbe before arriving in Kagbeni.
+The trail for today mostly descends, but it might be windy on the track.
 You will see Dhaulagiri and Annapurna massif from the trekking trail today.

 Day 17: Trek from Kagbeni to Jomsom (2,720m) 3 hrs

-Today is the shortest day of walking during the Tiji festival trek.
-You just walk about 3 hours from Kagbeni to Jomsom.
-You spend a night here to wait for the next day's flight to Pokhara.
+Today is the shortest walking day during the Upper Mustang Tiji Festival Trek.
+You walk about 3 hours from Kagbeni to Jomsom.
+You spend a night here waiting for the next day's flight to Pokhara.

 Day 18: Fly out from Jomsom to Pokhara (820m) - 19 minutes

 Today you fly early morning to Pokhara from Jomsom.
 There are no flights during the day because of the strong wind in this Kaligandaki valley.
-You have a full day in Pokhara today, so you can do a Pokhara city tour, paragliding or bungee jump if you are interested.
+You have a full day in Pokhara today, so you can do a Pokhara city tour, paragliding, or bungee jumping if interested.

 Day 19: Drive back to Kathmandu (1,350m) 6-7 hrs